ujjwal-kr/CustomerService/README.md

 # Adonis Customer Service API

-## A simple RESTful service for a startup to manage its customers, customer's projects and project's eqivalent tasks
+## A simple RESTful service for a startup to manage its customers, customer's projects and project's equivalent tasks

+Search Results
+Web results
+ tasks

 ### JOI validation is used as i was not that flimiliar with the adonisjs validators... 😅
 #### Try keeping an eye, authentication is coming soon... 😁